 Perhaps even renting a place makes more sense to them!

-So if you are planning to wait 10 years before cashing out from your EC, I urge you to reconsider.
+So if you are planning to wait 10 years and that’s another 5 more years from MOP before cashing out from your EC, I urge you to reconsider.

 Especially if your goal for waiting is just because you think the prices will go up at the 10th-year mark.

-With today’s government standing policy on ABSD, the possibility of 10-year old EC prices going up will be slim.
+With today’s government standing policy on ABSD, the possibility of 10-year old EC prices spiking up will be slim.